 All around the world, people in Australia rank fifth on the sugar consumption scale.
 Here are some interesting statistics:

-- Every 7 out of 10 children or adolescents consume an excessive amount of sweet daily
+7 out of 10 children or adolescents consume an excessive amount of sugar daily

 Why We Avoid Going to the Dentist